trackmania-rl/tmrl/readme/tuto_library.md

 At the moment, `tmrl` supports one training class called [TrainingOffline](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/training_offline.py).
 This class is meant for off-policy asynchronous RL algorithms such as SAC.
+With a few synchronization tricks, it can also be used for online algorithms such as PPO _(see the note at the end of the "Rollout workers" section)_.

 When using PyTorch, the `TorchTrainingOffline` subclass further enables automatic selection of an available device.